 The Yorks provided a reassuring image of family and stability

-After the death of her husband George VI, Elizabeth refused to fall in with the royal tradition which would have styled her “Dowager Queen.”
-Accordingly royal protocols were set aside and changed to allow Elizabeth to retain her title as “Queen” for nearly another half century, maintaining the title of Queen for a full 66 years (1936-2002) – Her Majesty Queen Elizabeth, the Queen Mother.
+After the death of her husband George VI, Elizabeth refused to fall in with the royal tradition which would have styled her as “Dowager Queen.”
+On her own insitence, royal protocols were set aside and changed to allow Elizabeth to retain her title as “Queen” for nearly another half century, maintaining the title of Queen for a full 66 years (1936-2002.)
+Her Majesty Queen Elizabeth, the Queen Mother.
 That’s a pretty emphatic title,with not much of a hint of retirement in it!

 Suffice it to say, neither PM Stanley Baldwin nor the Palace found it necessary to delve any further into other accession possibilities.
 The Queen Mary – Prince George of Kent solution was not needed.
 And the Establishment would find other ways of managing the embarrassing level of public goodwill towards Edward, once he had gone.